shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 The API shown above is abridged to make its most salient points easy to understand.
-The actual code includes some abstractions like `IValue<T>` that is used to make a stat reuseable as a modifier for instance.
+The actual code includes some abstractions like `IValue<T>` that is used to make an attribute reuseable as a modifier for instance.